 Witnesses saw black smoke coming from the aircraft shortly after takeoff.
 The jet flipped over and made a nose-dive for the ground.
 Bong’s body was found 100 feet from the crash site, wrapped in his parachute that failed to deploy properly.
 Investigators determined that Bong failed to engage the “takeoff and land” backup switch for the electric fuel pump.
 The engine stalled shortly after takeoff.

 It was an abrupt end to a glorious career.
 Rather than dying facing an enemy, America’s greatest flying ace perished in a simple training accident.
 Ironically, Bong died on the same day that America dropped the atomic bomb on Hiroshima.

-Bong was only 25 years old.
-In just seven years in the military, Bong lived more adventures than most people have in a lifetime.
+Richard Bong was only 25 years old.
+In just seven years in the military, he had lived more adventures than most people have in a lifetime.